-Funds for the cost increase are derived from the Plan's set aside for project cost overruns via the Cost Contingency and Financing programmatic project (RTPID 17-10-0016).
-Because the project funding is redirected from one adopted project to another within the Plan's financially constrained transportation investment strategy, and no new funds are added to the Plan as part of the Amendment, the Plan remains financially constrained as required by federal and state planning laws.
+The amendment's total project cost is \$480 million.
+Funds for the amendment's cost are derived from the Plan's set aside for East and North Bay express lanes projects via the East and North Bay Express Lanes Reserve (RTPID 17-10-0056).
+Because the project funding is redirected from one adopted project to another within the Plan's financially constrained transportation investment strategy, and no new funds are added to the Plan's investment strategy as part of this amendment, the Plan remains financially constrained as required by federal and state planning laws.